 How is BPPV Treated?

-Fortunately, BPPV has one of the highest resolutions of all the vestibular disorders.
+Fortunately, BPPV has one of the highest resolutions of all vestibular disorders.

-Commonly, BPPV can be resolved through procedures known as repositioning maneuvers.
+Commonly, repositioning maneuvers resolve BPPV after as few as one session.
 These involve rotating the head and body in a series of movements to put the dislodged crystals back where they belong.
 There are six different canals within your inner ear that may have the misplaced crystals — the posterior and horizontal canals being the most common.
 Each canal requires a different repositioning maneuver for treatment.

 Prior to performing these maneuvers, though, we need to understand any issues with the neck & spine, neurological abnormalities, and other physical limitations.
-This way we know if any maneuvers should be ruled out.
-That’s why a comprehensive case history is critical for new patients.
+This helps us rule out certain maneuvers we must avoid for that patient.
+Therefore, a comprehensive case history is critical for new patients.

 For some patients, it only takes one treatment to get them back to a dizzy-free life.
 Others require a few treatments along with ongoing check-ins when the vertigo returns months or years later.

-If you or someone you know is experiencing these sudden bouts of dizziness, please reach out to us at (310) 954–2207 or schedule a consultation online on our website.
+If you or someone you know is experiencing these sudden bouts of dizziness, please reach out to us at (310) 954–2207 or schedule a consultation here.